-Hillary Clinton excoriated her likely Republican opponent for the presidency, Donald Trump, on Thursday, calling the New York businessman “temperamentally unfit” to be commander-in-chief.
+Hillary Clinton excoriated her likely Republican opponent for the presidency, Donald Trump, on Thursday, calling the New York property tycoon “temperamentally unfit” to be commander-in-chief.

-Clinton, President Barack Obama’s first-term secretary of state, dismissed Trump’s foreign policy as “dangerously incoherent.”
+Clinton — Barack Obama’s first-term secretary of state — dismissed Trump’s foreign policy as “dangerously incoherent.”

 “They’re not even really ideas,” she said at an event in San Diego, California, “just a series of bizarre rants, personal feuds and outright lies.”

-Trump has rattled the foreign-policy establishment in Washington and in capitals around the world by suggesting, among other things, that NATO is outdated, South Korea and Japan should get nuclear weapons to defend themselves, the Trans Pacific Partnership is a “disaster” and climate change is a Chinese hoax.
+Trump has rattled the foreign-policy establishment in Washington DC and capitals around the world by suggesting, among other things, that NATO is outdated, South Korea and Japan ought to get their own nuclear weapons, the Trans Pacific Partnership is a “disaster” and climate change is a Chinese hoax.

-He has also said that a Trump Administration would have poor relations with the United Kingdom as long as David Cameron — who criticized Trump’s plan to temporarily bar all Muslims from entering the United States — is prime minister.
+He also predicts that a Trump Administration would have poor relations with the United Kingdom so long as David Cameron — who criticized Trump’s plan to ban Muslim immigrants from the United States — is prime minister.

-But he has said that he would get along with Russian president Vladimir Putin and praised North Korea’s dictator, Kim Jong-un, whose state media, in turn, called Trump a “wise” man.
+By contrast, he has said that he would get along with Russia’s president, Vladimir Putin, and praised North Korea’s dictator, Kim Jong-un (whose state-run media has called Trump a “wise” man).

 Trump, a real-estate developer and hotelier, gained fame by starring as himself in a television show called The Apprentice.